Zvord/cimulator/README.md

 ### Features

-- **Configuration Validation**: Validates GitLab CI YAML files for syntax and structural errors
+- **Configuration Validation**: Validates GitLab CI YAML files for non-existent jobs
 - **Include Resolution**: Recursively processes all included YAML files
 - **Job Expansion**: Properly expands jobs according to the `extends` mechanism
 - **Rule Evaluation**: Evaluates workflow and job rules to determine which jobs would run
 - **Variable Interpolation**: Simulates how variables are expanded in different contexts
 - **Pipeline Simulation**: Provides a "dry run" of what a pipeline would look like

+### Limitations

+- YAML correctness check is pretty basic: `cimulator` checks only for the references jobs that don't exist.
+YAML syntax correctness shall be done using the proper tools.
+- It's design to be 100% offline.
+It means the references to the files and jobs from other repositories are not resolved.
+They don't prevent `cimulator` from running, though.
+- In some cases you can still see incorrect variable expansion in the simulation output file.
+This is WIP.

 ## Installation